 The Levey-Jennings chart is a graph in which quality control results are plotted over subsequent test runs in time to give a visual indication when a laboratory test is (not) working well.
 The data points for each test run in the scatter plot below (Figure 1) show the distance from the geometric mean S/CO ratio (green line in graph) which is the expected response level for the run control.
-The orange and red lines represent the 95% and 99% CI, respectively.
-The data represents individual measurements of three instruments within one test batch.
+The orange and red lines represent the 95% and 99% Cl, respectively.
+The data represents individual measurements of three instruments.